oroinc/platform/src/Oro/Bundle/ApiBundle/Resources/doc/configuration.md

 * **exclude** *boolean* Indicates whether the status code should be excluded for a particular action.
 This property is described above in ["exclude" option](#exclude-option).
 * **description** *string* A human-readable description of the status code.
 Used in auto generated documentation only.

 * **fields** - This section describes entity fields' configuration specific for a particular action.
-These options override options defined in ["entities" configuration section](#entities-configuration-section).

 Each field can have next properties: